• Skip to main content

 3. Washington

 Our third state is also located in the western part of the country.
 Of all the states with teacher shortages, Washington’s is one of the most severe.
-While Washington’s total number of vacancies is not as high as states like California, it is important to keep in mind that the two have drastic differences in total population.
+While Washington’s total number of vacancies is not as high as in states like California, it is important to keep in mind that the two have drastic differences in total population.

 As of the 2019-2020 school year, Washington has a total of 1834 limited teaching certificate holders.8 These limited licenses are designed as a means of granting hopeful teachers the ability to work and gain experience while becoming fully certified.
 They are not intended to be a long-term solution.